apache/pekko-management/docs/src/main/paradox/bootstrap/index.md

 ## Joining Mechanism Precedence

-As Akka Cluster allows nodes to join to a cluster using multiple different methods, the precedence of each method is strictly defined and is as follows:
+As Pekko Cluster allows nodes to join to a cluster using multiple different methods, the precedence of each method is strictly defined and is as follows:

 - If `pekko.cluster.seed-nodes` (in your `application.conf`) are non-empty, those nodes will be joined, and bootstrap